ucasir/NPRF/README.md

 ```
 You need to run 5-fold cross valiation.
 The temp file is a temporary file to write the result of the validation set in TREC format.
 ### Evaluation
 After training, the evaluation result of each fold is retained in the result path as you specify in the MODEL_config.py file.
-One can simply run $$ cat *res >> merge_file $$ to merge results from all folds.
+One can simply run `cat *res >> merge_file` to merge results from all folds.
 Afterwards, run the [trec_eval](https://trec.nist.gov/trec_eval/) script to evaluate your model.

 ## Reference